The Best Miter Saws Tested in 2023

 • Standard miter saw: This simplest of all miter saws is sometimes called a “chop saw” because the swing arm pivots to the appropriate angle and then chops through the material.
 These simple power miter saws only make miter cuts, so they’re not as popular as some other types of saws.

-• Single bevel compound miter saw: In addition to cutting angles, the swing arm on a single bevel compound miter saw tilts in one direction (typically to the left) to cut a beveled and mitered cut.
-This comes in handy for tasks such as installing crown molding or certain types of roof rafters.
-Many miter saws on the market today are compound miter saws.
+• Single-bevel compound miter saw: In addition to cutting angles, the swing arm on a single-bevel compound miter saw tilts in one direction (typically to the left) to make miter or bevel cuts.
+This comes in handy for tasks such as cutting crown molding or certain types of roof rafters.
+Many miter saws are compound miter saws.

 Size and Intended Use